ronaldvendelmans/citysdk-ld/README.md

 Configuration
 -------------

-1. Complete the `development.json` and `production.json` configurations in the
+1. Complete the `development.sh` and `production.sh` configurations in the
    `config/local` directory.

+2. To generate JSON versions of the development and production configurations run

+    [local]$ ./scripts/create_config.sh

-2. Enter the host name of the production machine into `config/local/production_hostname.txt`.
+3. Enter the host name of the production machine into `config/local/production_hostname.txt`.